Osceola and St. Croix Valley Railway: Equipment

 The railroad uses historic diesel locomotives from its fleet of Electro-Motive Diesel (EMD) locomotives.
 It uses a variety of passenger cars for historic presentation and tourist runs throughout the operational season.
-The railroad runs coach trains every weekend in May through October to Marine on St. Croix (Saturdays and Sundays) and to Dresser (on Saturday).
+The railroad runs coach trains every weekend from mid-May through October to Marine on St. Croix (Saturdays and Sundays) and to Dresser (on Saturday).

-On specific weekends, it operates first-class brunch and dinner trains in Great Northern Railway dining cars, one of which is an open-platform observation car.
-Another Great Northern lounge/parlor car is expected to be added to the dinner train fleet in the future due to the dinner train's popular demand.
-The dinner train also runs on special occasions for private parties such as anniversaries, receptions, weddings, and corporate charters.
-Each run is oriented towards showing how passengers in the great days of rail travel would be encouraged to take specific railways based on the dining options.
-At various times, information is presented on the immigrant trains, and how each railroad opened up the lands of the west to settlement.

-The emphasis of the operation is on the history of the railroads it represents, with information presented in an entertaining format, either during regular scheduled runs or during the Brunch & Dinner Train dates.
-Each operational coach represents the roads that operated in the Midwest and passengers are encouraged to ask questions about both the history of each and on how railroads assisted in the development of the region.

 All operational equipment is serviced at MTM's Jackson Street Roundhouse, a functional railway roundhouse constructed in 1907.
 The Museum has its headquarters and maintenance base co-located at JSR, which is open to the public for railroad history.
 Every fall, 2–3 locomotives and up to 5 cars are ferried to St. Paul for annual servicing before returning to Osceola in late spring.
 Over winter, the maintenance shop demonstrate the servicing and repairs, being one of the few such facilities open to the public.

 Locomotives

 These are the locomotives that are active or in restoration for service on the Osceola and St. Croix Valley Railway: